 OSCR staff work in a generalist model where all are cross trained across functional areas, however, each staff member has a primary area of responsibility.
 The Assistant Director positions in OSCR provide day-to-day supervision of process and procedure under the Statement of Student Rights and Responsibilities.

 This position promotes OSCR and Student Life learning outcomes, furthers student learning and development through outreach, provides leadership for OSCR program management & conflict resolution services, and provides supervision of professional, graduate, student paraprofessional staff, and volunteers.
 Responsibilities include education and outreach, website and technology management, high profile case management, and interdepartmental coordination.
 This position provides an OSCR point of contact (liaison) for key partners that include the Dean of Students Office, Wolverine Wellness, University Housing and Residential Education, and University of Michigan Police Department.
 This position also ensures the effective coordination of training for professional staff, paraprofessional student staff, and external partners (such as resolution officers/arbiters).
-This position provides assistance to the Director for ensuring effective Statement Amendment cycles every three years, production of the biennial report, OSCR annual report, CLERY reporting, and assessment of all OSCR
+This position provides assistance to the Director for ensuring effective Statement Amendment cycles every three years, production of the biennial report, OSCR annual report, CLERY reporting, and assessment of all OSCR processes under the statement

 This position requires the utilization of specialized knowledge of higher education administration, wellness models, Alcohol and other drug education, conflict resolution strategies, restorative and social justice best practices, innovative educational outreach, student development theory and practice, and related content areas to deliver on the unit mission to teach peace, build trust, and promote justice.